cohesiondx8/drupal-archive/README.md

 Since drush 9.x does not support `drush archive-dump` and `drush archive-restore`, we decided to create this little tool which does pretty much the same thing in a more primitive way.

-There are 2 commands: `drupal-archive cda:dump && drupal-archive cda:restore` with have optional parameters `--use-drush` in case you have drush <= 8.1.17 and you want to use the native drush commands.
+There are 2 commands: `drupal-archive cda:dump && drupal-archive cda:restore` with optional parameters `--use-drush` in case you have drush <= 8.1.17 and you want to use the native drush commands.

 ## Installing